-Consolidated gross profit decreased to \$15.4 million during the third quarter of fiscal 2024 compared to \$22.4 million during the third quarter of fiscal 2023.
-Consolidated gross margin as a percentage of net sales decreased to 29.5% during the third quarter of fiscal 2024 when compared to 31.8% during the third quarter of fiscal 2023.
-This decrease was mainly due to the unfavorable product mix and manufacturing under absorption in PMT with a partial offset from the favorable product mix in GES, Canvys and Healthcare.
+Consolidated gross profit decreased to \$15.4 million \$16.4 million during the third first quarter of fiscal 2024 2025 compared to \$22.4 million \$17.3 million during the third first quarter of fiscal 2023 2024.
+Consolidated gross margin as a percentage of net sales decreased to 29.5% during the third first quarter of fiscal 2024 2025 decreased to 30.6% when compared to 31.8% 32.8% during the third first quarter of fiscal 2023 2024.
+This decrease was mainly due to the unfavorable product mix and manufacturing under absorption in PMT and unfavorable product mix in GES with a partial offset from the favorable product mix in GES, Canvys and cost efficiencies in scrap and freight in Healthcare.